 ● If you need to buy machinery, equipment or vehicles, you could consider taking out asset finance instead of buying them outright, spreading the cost.

 ● Angel Investors are a special category of investor that can help fund your business from the ground up.
-You can find out more about them here.
+You can find out more about them with a simple Google search!

 ● You could investigate peer-to-peer lending, which is essentially borrowing money from an individual or other business instead of a bank.
 There are a few different peer-to-peer lending networks around the country, so have a look and see which would work for you.

 Once you have tackled the initial investments, you now have the task of working out what your monthly cash flow will look like.
 Here, you should be compiling a list of expenses each month in order to calculate how much income you would need to cover them.
 This is the area many business owners tend to struggle with, mainly because they only think of the obvious costs involved in running their business, and not some of the more operational ones.